rust-lang/rust-forge/src/infra/docs/rustc-ci.md

 single failure greatly impacts our throughput for the day.
 The maximum number of PRs we can merge in a day is around 8.

-The large CI run times and requirement for a large builder pool is worth it because it:
+The large CI run times and requirement for a large builder pool is largely due to the fact that full release artifacts are built in the `dist-` builders.
+This is worth it because these release artifacts:

-- allows perf testing even at a later date
+- allow perf testing even at a later date
-- allows bisection when bugs are discover later
+- allow bisection when bugs are discovered later
-- ensures release quality since if we're always releasing, we catch problems very early
+- ensure release quality since if we're always releasing, we can catch problems early

 Bors [runs on ecs](https://github.com/rust-lang/simpleinfra/blob/master/terraform/bors/app.tf) and uses a sqlite database running in a volume as storage.